ABOUT THE CLASS

 The Enlightenment’s rejection of Christianity and the advent of the “anti-hero.”

 Tolkien’s creation of a new kind of hero allowed himto advance traditional ideas about the hero in a secularized and skeptical modern age.

 Dr. Ben Reinhard received his Ph.D. from the Medieval Institute at the University of Notre Dame, writing his dissertation on Old English religious literature.
 Dr. Reinhard is the author of a new verse translation of Beowulf.
 His current research interests include Anglo-Saxon manuscripts, medieval saints’ lives, and modern translations of Old English poetry.
 He lives with his wife and children in Steubenville, OH.

 THE PRINCIPLES SOCIETY

 When you join Christendom’s Principles Society, you join a community of Catholics who give monthly to support the development of free online Principles classes to educate Catholics around the world, while also helping Christendom College educate young Catholics in the Truth—free from federal funding.

 As a Principles Patron monthly giver, your membership includes:

 - The opportunity to give our youth a life-changing Catholic education and help share Principles with countless others.

-- Early access to all new Principles classes AND exclusive unlimited access to upper-level Principles classes.
+- Early access to all new Principles classes with Christendom faculty.